 Knowledge Manager Salary

 Median pay for Knowledge Managers in the United States is around $70K annually.
 Career length is the biggest factor affecting pay for this group, followed by geography.
 Most workers in this position report high levels of job satisfaction.
 Nearly all report receiving medical coverage from their employers and most collect dental insurance.
-This report is based on answers to PayScale's salary questionnaire.

 Job Description for Knowledge Manager

 A knowledge manager, a key figure within an organization, is responsible for storing, distributing, and managing information pertaining to the company and its effective operation.
 The main role of a knowledge manager is spread across a rather broad spectrum, but can be narrowed down to managing information assets.
 Their daily tasks generally consist of designing new knowledge distribution policies and disseminating that information via content management systems.
 These systems serve as a portal for other employees to use and take advantage of knowledge in the database, so keeping these information portals available to employees is vital to the success of the organization, though it is often an exclusively-internal mechanism.Read More...